turingschool/mod-0-curriculum/session2/index.md

 #### Strings

-Use your Googling skills to figure out <strong>what strings are used for in programming</strong> and jot down your notes in the box below.
+Use your Googling skills to figure out <strong>what <span class="vocab">strings</span> are used for in programming</strong> and jot down your notes in the box below.

 <textarea rows="4"></textarea>

 <div class="toggle-show">
   Done?
 Click here to reveal.
   <div class="hidden">
-    <p> A string is a data type used in programming, such as an integer and floating point unit, but is used to represent text rather than numbers.
+    <p> A <span class="vocab">string</span> is a data type used in programming, such as an integer and floating point unit, but is used to represent text rather than numbers.
 It is comprised of a set of characters that can also contain spaces and numbers.
 For example, the word "hamburger" and the phrase "I ate 3 hamburgers" are both strings.
 Even "12345" could be considered a string, if specified correctly.
 Typically, programmers must enclose strings in quotation marks for the data to recognized as a string and not a number or variable name.</p>
   </div>
 </div>